vinittiwari01/calculator-in-c/README.md

 This project is a simple command-line calculator written in C language.
 It allows users to perform basic arithmetic operations like Addition, Subtraction, Multiplication, and Division through an easy-to-use menu driven interface.
 <br>
-The calculator demonstrates the use of loops, switch-case statements, and conditional handling in C programming.
+This calculator demonstrates the use of loops, switch-case statements, and conditional handling in C programming.
 <br>

 ⚙️Features:-<br>